lao-tseu-is-alive/go-cloud-k8s-shell/deployments/go-production/README.md

-## using Kustomize to adapt deployment
+## Using Kustomize in kubectl to adapt deployment

 you can adjust desired change in kustomization.yml then run :